Choosing therapies, supports and early interventions: starting with evidence

 Is the therapy, support or intervention promoted by paid advertisements in magazines, parenting publications, or on TV, websites or social media?
 Is it promoted as used by a celebrity, or does it claim to be popular with medical ‘experts’?
 This might mean the therapy relies on advertising rather than quality research.

 A lot of personal testimonials or stories about how good a therapy is can also be a warning sign, especially if they’re the only evidence supporting it.
 Testimonials don’t replace quality research.
 There might be many reasons why a therapy seems to have worked for families who give testimonials.
 For example, a family might have been doing something else that helped.

 Some therapies, supports or interventions might seem harmless.
-But if they’re not right for your child, they can waste time and energy that you could be spending on therapies that might get better results.
+But if they’re not right for your child, they can waste time, energy and money that you could be spending on therapies that might get better results.

 Practical and personal questions about therapies, supports and early interventions